 Although property settlement proceedings may be commenced out of time with the permission of the court, the general time limitations for proceedings are as follows:

-For matrimonial property settlements– proceedings can be commenced from the first day post separation.
+For matrimonial property settlements– proceedings can be commenced from the first day of separation.
 This window then remains open until the parties are divorced.
 Once a divorce order has been made the parties must make their application for property settlement within 12 months of the date of divorce.

 Our expert family lawyers at Williams Barristers and Solicitors can assist you with advice and management of your property settlement.